blckbxdev/blckbx/README.md

 to use private rooms share the **"xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"** code, this is very hard to geuss so its pretty secure

 ### file sharing:
-file sharing has temporarily been nerfed/disabled, this is temprary and will be re-added back when v1.5 releases
+file sharing has been added back with an accept/decline system with a 5gb limit (u can change this by modifying the way bits are transfered but gl)

 ## license
 open source, you may use, modify, and distribute the code with proper credit